KumapowerLIU/HeadArtist/README.md

 Our code is heavily built on the very amazing open-source project ***threestudio***:

-- **[threestudio](https://github.com/threestudio-project/threestudio)** :a unified framework for 3D content creation from text prompts, single images, and few-shot images, by lifting 2D text-to-image generation models..
+- **[threestudio](https://github.com/threestudio-project/threestudio)** :a unified framework for 3D content creation from text prompts, single images, and few-shot images, by lifting 2D text-to-image generation models.